Fun Odessa Barb Facts For Kids | Kidadl

 How many Odessa barbs should be kept together?

-Odessa barbs are schooling fish and should be kept in a group of at least five fish of their own kind in an aquarium.
+Odessa barbs are schooling fish and should be kept in a group of at least five fish of their kind in an aquarium.
 They are small fish, and for five fish a minimum tank size of 30 gallons is necessary.
 It is better to keep them in a two-to-one ratio of male to female fish.

 How can I get my Odessa barb to get more color?

-At the time of birth, the Odessa barb's babies are paler in color.
-They gradually become more colorful as they grow.
 The males show more colors while the female colors are a bit subdued.
-However, the intensity of the coloration of these barbs totally depends on their lifestyle.
+However, the intensity of the coloration of these barbs depends on their lifestyle.
 The health of the fish is reflected by its color and the more healthy they are, the more colors they have.

 Here at Kidadl, we have carefully created lots of interesting family-friendly animal facts for everyone to discover!
 Learn more about some other fish including haddock and turbots.